bartmika/logfarm/README.md

 * `-u` is to use UDP protocol
 * `514` represent port 514

-Now check your log at the syslog server, you should see the message you just send.
+Now check your `logfarm` server, you should see the message you just send.

 ### Golang
 Here is a sample code of sending log in your code.